chaoyangnz/chao.yang.to/content/post/spring-security-revisit.md

 This is to create a AnonymousAuthention if there is no Authentication in earlier filter.

 In general, it is not useful.
 If you keep it, you have to give it an extra care when you define `authorizeRequests` rules.

+# Custom Filter

+- Where I should add the filter and how it affects the order of default filter chain
+- Why you should disable the auto registration of a filter bean
+- multiple filter chains? possible?